ffxsam/repro-aws-amplify-sdk/README.md

 Unfortunately, this results in a runtime error in dev mode.

 ### Steps to Reproduce
-1. Uncomment the code `app.vue`'s script block'.
+1. Uncomment the code in `app.vue`'s script block'.
 1. Run `yarn dev`.

 ### Result